Theatre of Vietnam: Notable traditional genres

+Traditional musical theatre

 Chèo

 Chèo is a form of generally satirical musical theatre, often encompassing dance, traditionally performed by Vietnamese peasants in northern Vietnam.
 It is usually performed outdoors by semi-amateur touring groups, stereotypically in a village square or the courtyard of a public building, although it is today increasingly also performed indoors and by professional performers.
 Chèo stage art is one of the great cultural heritage of the Vietnamese folk treasure.
 Chèo has been a popular art form of the Vietnamese people for many generations and has fostered the national spirit through its lyrical content.
 Hoa Lu–Ninh Binh is considered as the original land of the Chèo, and its founder, (Mrs) Pham Thi Tran, was a talented dancer in the royal palace during the Dinh dynasty of the tenth century.
 However, Chèo officially appears from the Ly dynasty (around the 11th century), flourished in the Tran dynasty (13th century).
 The development of Chèo has its milestone when a Mongolian military soldier was captured in Vietnam in the 14th century.
 Chèo's performance only included speak and recite folk songs prior to this period but influenced by the art of the soldier as an actor in his country, Chèo now also has the parts of singing.
 In the 15th century, Emperor Le Thanh Tong did not allow Chèo to be shown in the royal court, from when Chèo came back to the peasants as a usual musical entertainment activity until now in the villages.